 Search the traceability article published in peer reviewed journals or conferences between the years 2000 to 2016.

 Find the relevance of the article to the proposed research question.
 This is done by reading the title, and abstract of the article.

+In case of Google Scholar search we used simpler query that targets traceability articles.

 Identify whether the article discusses traceability in the context of Software Engineering and Systems Engineering or other contexts such as chemistry or agriculture.